 Portfolio Discussions: Equities

 The S&P 500 has recovered from its 2009 lows and generated historic returns along the way.
 This has left some investors worried that they have missed the boat.
-However, the economy is growing, and while valuations look rich relative to history, equitites still look attractive compared to fixed income.
+However, the economy is growing, and while valuations look fair relative to history, equities still look attractive compared to fixed income.
 Taken together, this represents a positive picture for equities, but investors should expect more moderate returns going forward.

 The economy is poised for continued growth